Tyler-Johnston/SMS-Messages/README.md

 Lastly, if you wanted to send an image of a cat, you could run the following:

     python main.py tom -m "https://i.natgeofe.com/n/46b07b5e-1264-42e1-ae4b-8a021226e2d0/domestic-cat_thumb_square.jpg"

+If you want to include a message along with your image, add the message after the image link:

+    python main.py tom -m "https://i.natgeofe.com/n/46b07b5e-1264-42e1-ae4b-8a021226e2d0/domestic-cat_thumb_square.jpg" "this is a cool cat"

 ## Scheduling Messages with Crontabs (Linux/MacOS)